awsdocs/aws-control-tower-guide/doc_source/customize-landing-zone.md

 # Customize your AWS Control Tower landing zone<a name="customize-landing-zone"></a>

-## <a name="w347aac24b3"></a>
+## <a name="w371aac24b3"></a>

-Certain aspects of your AWS Control Tower landing zone are configurable in the console, such as selection of Regions and optional guardrails\.
+Certain aspects of your AWS Control Tower landing zone are configurable in the console, such as selection of Regions and optional controls\.
 Other changes may be made outside the console, with automation\.

 For example, you can create more extensive customizations of your landing zone with the *Customizations for AWS Control Tower* capability, a GitOps\-style customization framework that works with AWS CloudFormation templates and AWS Control Tower lifecycle events\.